 Developing relationships with team members is an added challenge for those of us running virtual companies.
 In our case, Beyond the Chaos (BTC) has clients and team members on both coasts.
 So, even figuring out meeting time zone conversions can be an issue.

 All of this affects our ability to build relationships.
 But not all is hopeless.
+Research shows that when employees feel they truly belong, their risk of leaving drops by half, their job performance can increase by over 50%, and they tend to take around 75% fewer sick days.
 Developing relationships virtually requires a different skill set than the in-person relationship building of old.
 Let’s start by looking at communication through the different types of digital communications.

 Email has been tried and true since about 2004 with the advent of AOL Mail.
-(Anyone hear that dial-up sound in your head?)
-Obviously, upgrades to email have made it accessible in all areas of our lives.
+(Does anyone hear that dial-up sound in your head?)
+Obviously, upgrades to email have made it accessible in all areas of our increasingly digital world.
 Sometimes, it’s too accessible, making email management a necessity.
-Whether you love or hate it (or both), email is essential for business communications.
-Email gives you space to create a tone, which helps with developing relationships.
+Whether you love or hate it (or both), email is essential for business communications and helps build connections in a virtual environment.
+Email gives you space to create a tone, which helps with building trust and developing relationships.
 A big rule here is to remember not to hide behind it.
-By letting your personality come through, you’re able to convey who you are and how you interact.
+By letting your personality come through, you’re able to nurture relationships, connect authentically, and convey who you are and how you interact.

 This method might be your only way of communicating with people, especially initially.
 Even during the sales process, use clear, concise communication.
-The intention is to start educating potential clients on what it would be like to work with you.
+The intention is to help your team reach potential clients effectively, build trust, and show what working with you in this virtual business world would be like.

 When to use email

-It is best to send an email when you need to communicate complex ideas or provide detailed information.
-Email allows you to provide more information in a wellstructured format and enables the recipient to easily refer back to the contents of the message if needed.
-Email is also a great way to document decisions.
-Emails are also a lot more permanent than other forms of digital communication like texts that can get read and forgotten.
-With email, it can be stored.
-It can also be answered later without as much worry that it will be overlooked.
+It is best to send an email when you need to communicate complex ideas or provide detailed information, especially in a remote workplace.
+Email allows you to provide more information in a well-structured format and enables the recipient to easily refer back to the contents of the message if needed.
+This method of communication is also ideal for documenting decisions and maintaining a clear context for future reference.
+Emails are much more permanent than other forms of digital interaction, like texts, which can be read and forgotten.
+Storing and answering emails later helps to maintain productivity and morale.

 Video Conference Calls